grumpyp/auto-backup/README.md

 ### Idea's to build

+- [x]  create bash script to compress directories or files
 - [ ]  command to create and edit a cronjob (auto-backup)
 - [ ]  different backups like dropbox, Applecloud, Onedrive,..
 - [ ]  You have a good future idea? -> Create an issue!